Coronavirus And Utah: What You Need To Know

 Transmission levels will be reviewed weekly with updates announced every Thursday.
 In order for a county to move from a higher to a lower level, they must meet the requirements for at least two weeks.
 However, counties can move to tighter restrictions weekly.

 Health officials pointed to the need to control the spread of the virus at “casual social gatherings.”
 Those are everyday situations where people are spending time with family and friends in places like their homes or at parks.

 “The virus knows no boundaries,” Rich Saunders, interim executive director of the Utah Department of Health said.
 “Because we let down our guard in these settings, it's a popular point of viral spread.
 The virus doesn't care how much we love to be around each other and how much fun we want to have.”

 State epidemiologist Dr. Angela Dunn said if three cases are linked to a K-12 classroom, the health department recommends the class go online for two weeks.
-And if 15 people in a school or 10% of the school’s population catch the virus — whichever is lower — the entire school should go online for two weeks.
+Schools that have 1,500 or more students and staff should go virtual if 1% of the school population has COVID-19.

 If a student tests positive for COVID-19, their entire household is required to quarantine for 14 days, and that student and their school-aged siblings would not be allowed to attend in person classes during that period.